 Subproperty of: E1 CRM Entity.
 P1 is identified by (identifies): E41 Appellation

 Scope note: This property describes the E35 Title applied to an instance of E71 Man-Made Thing.
-The E55 Type of supplied Title etc.
+The E55 Type of

 Title is assigned in a sub property.